-- If the practicum student or intern withdraws from the Internship before the Extended Drop deadline, tuition, compulsory, and program-related fees will be refunded. - If the practicum student or intern withdraws from the Internship after theExtended Drop deadline up to, and including, the last day of classes, no refunds of tuition, compulsory, and program-related fees will be provided (see University Calendar: Education Academic Regulations and Information). - Depending upon the date of the withdrawal, a PS I or PS II student may be eligible for reimbursement of the practicum travel fee (see Student Program Services, Faculty of Education).
+- If the practicum Student Teacher (PS I and II) or Intern Teacher (PS III) withdraws from the Practicum or Internship before the Extended Drop deadline, tuition, compulsory, and program-related fees will be refunded. - If the practicum Student Teacher or Intern Teacher withdraws from the Internship after the Extended Drop deadline up to, and including, the last day of classes, no refunds of tuition, compulsory, and program-related fees will be provided (see University Calendar: Education Academic Regulations and Information). - Depending upon the date of the withdrawal, a PS I or PS II student may be eligible for reimbursement of the practicum travel fee (see Student Program Services, Faculty of Education).

-◆ Withdrawal with Cause: 'WC'
+• Withdrawal with Cause: 'WC'

 Students in a Professional Semester who are considering a withdrawal must immediately contact Student Program Services for assistance.
-A designation of 'WC' is recorded only in case of serious illness or other extenuating circumstances beyond the control of the Student

-Teacher or Intern Teacher, which make continuation in a module, course, or practicum/internship impossible, and where an 'Incomplete' designation is not in order.
+A designation of 'WC' is recorded only in case of serious illness or other extenuating circumstances beyond the control of the Student Teacher or Intern Teacher, which make continuation in a module, course, or practicum/ internship impossible, and where an Incomplete designation is not in order.
 To obtain a 'WC':